-The Government of Canada plans to formalize multi-stakeholder engagement on the 2030 Agenda.
-Inclusion of non-state actors in formal governance arrangements will demonstrate Canada's commitment to a whole-of-society approach to 2030 Agenda implementation and provide a basis for collaboration across sectors.
-In addition, there is a need for Canada's 2030 Agenda National Strategy to set out broader ad hoc and institutionalized multi-stakeholder engagement mechanisms that can allow for participation by a wider range of stakeholders beyond governance mechanisms as well as opportunities for discussion and collaboration on specific elements of the 2030 Agenda, such as activities related to specific goals or milestones in implementation like setting national priorities.
-The strategy should also outline how the Government of Canada will include non-state actors in efforts to report at national, regional and global levels as another means to promote collaboration and showcase a whole-of-society approach to advancing the 2030 Agenda.
+Inclusion of non-state actors in formal governance arrangements shows commitment to a whole-of-society approach to 2030 Agenda implementation and provides a basis for collaboration across sectors.
+Ad hoc and institutionalized multi-stakeholder engagement mechanisms can allow for participation by a wider range of stakeholders beyond governance mechanisms as well as opportunities for discussion and collaboration on specific elements of the 2030 Agenda, such as activities related to specific goals or milestones in implementation like setting national priorities.
+Inclusion of non-state actors in efforts to report at national, regional and global levels also offers an opportunity to promote collaboration and showcase a whole-of-society approach to advancing the 2030 Agenda.

-Develop mechanisms to broker and strengthen multi-stakeholder partnerships, including through the provision of accessible finance and capacity development, and build on existing programs that promote collaboration across sectors.
+Develop mechanisms to broker and strengthen multi-stakeholder partnerships, including through the provision of accessible finance and capacity development.

 Many non-state actors are contributing to sustainable development by establishing their own commitments to the 2030 Agenda in line with existing resources and capacities.
 Non-state actors should be encouraged to continue to develop their own contributions, including in partnership with others.
-At the same time, the Government of Canada has an important role to play in facilitating and promoting partnerships, including through the provision of finance and capacity development to enable non-state actors to scale up successful initiatives, innovate and collaborate effectively.
+At the same time, governments have an important role to play in facilitating and promoting partnerships, including through the provision of finance and capacity development to enable non-state actors to scale up successful initiatives, innovate and collaborate effectively.